hchang18/web-scraper-python/journal.md

 - Fixed the problem that job scrapper does not work on web-server by **deactivating threaded option** in main function (app.py)
 - Check again to see if it continues to work okay

+**01-24-2021**
+- The problem happened again last night
+- Tried this morning again and it worked fine.. suspect that the problem relates to restarting (or awaking) of app